How Much Does a Destination Wedding Cost? 2026 Guide

 How to Help Your Guests With Costs

-• Book early — resort room rates in your group block are locked in at signing.
-Guests who book early get the contracted rate before prices increase.
+• Book early — lock in the group rate.
+Resort room rates in your group block are locked at signing.
+Guests who book early secure the contracted rate before prices increase.

-• Give 12+ months notice — guests need time to save and book flights at their best prices.
+• Give 12+ months notice.
+Guests need time to save and book flights at their best prices.
+Most destination wedding flights are cheapest 3–6 months out.

 Hidden Costs to Watch For

 These are the costs most destination wedding guides don't mention — and where couples most often get surprised.
-Being aware of them upfront prevents budget shock.
+Knowing them upfront prevents budget shock after you've signed a contract.

-If you want to bring your own photographer or DJ instead of using resort vendors, most resorts charge an access fee of $300–$1,000+ per vendor.
-Factor this in before assuming your preferred photographer is "free" to bring.
+If you bring your own photographer, DJ, Pandit, florist, or any non-resort vendor, most resorts charge an access fee of $500–$1,500 per vendor.
+This applies even if the vendor is staying at the resort.
+Factor this in before assuming your preferred photographer or officiant is "free" to bring.

-A legally recognized ceremony abroad requires apostilled documents, processing fees, and sometimes a local civil registry fee — typically $200–$500 total.
-Many couples choose a symbolic ceremony abroad and handle the legal marriage at home before or after, which eliminates this cost entirely.
+A legally recognized ceremony abroad requires apostilled documents and civil registry fees — typically $200–$500 in Mexico.
+The Dominican Republic adds an $800 mandatory government surcharge for legal civil ceremonies only.
+Many couples choose a symbolic ceremony abroad and handle the legal marriage at a courthouse at home before or after — eliminating this cost entirely while keeping the ceremony experience identical.

-Some resorts add a service charge of 10–15% to wedding package add-ons (private receptions, upgraded menus).
-This isn't always listed in the base package price.
-Our agents review contracts to catch these charges before you sign.
+Some resorts add a service charge of 10–18% to wedding package add-ons — private receptions, upgraded menus, extended bar service.
+This charge isn't always listed in the base package price.
+VFL reviews contracts line-by-line and identifies these charges before you sign.

-If your group doesn't meet the contracted minimum room nights, you may be charged for the shortfall or lose your complimentary package.
-Our agents actively track your room count and alert you well in advance so you can adjust.
+If your group doesn't meet the contracted minimum room nights, you may lose your complimentary package or be charged for the shortfall.
+VFL actively tracks your room count throughout the booking period and alerts you well in advance so you can adjust before the contract triggers a penalty.

 Real Destination Wedding Cost Examples

-Here are realistic couple cost examples — what the couple paid, not including guests' individual room and travel costs.
+What the couple paid — not including guests' individual room and travel costs.

 Riviera Maya, Mexico — 28 Guests